Last Updated on June 14, 2026 by Bibhu Ranjan Mund, MPH

 Important Notes

-- Best consumed in moderate portions
+- Best consumed in moderate quantity

 - Prefer ripe, fresh papaya